OpenBB-finance/OpenBB/website/content/platform/tutorials/financial_statements.md

 ---
-title: Financial Statements
+title: Introduction to Financial Statements
 sidebar_position: 9
 description: This page provides an introduction to financial statement data available in the OpenBB Platform.
 This includes quarterly and annual reports, along with metrics and ratios by company.
 This guide provides examples for using the variety of sources.
 keywords:
 - stocks
 - companies